H-B-VAX II (Hepatitis B Vaccine (Recombinant))

 Alcohol & Driving

-H-B-VAX II should not normally interfere with your ability to drive or operate machinery, but some people may experience dizziness or light-headedness.
+H-B-VAX II generally does not affect your ability to drive or operate machinery, but some individuals may experience dizziness.

 Alcohol